Change Your Image

 Le bon et les méchants (1976)

 I'd seen the crime film, "Le Voyou", and aside from the silly opening dance sequence, loved it, so I wanted to see more Claude Lelouch pictures.
-I found this on a two DVD set with "Viva La Vie" (which looks promising, and I intend to watch tomorrow***Update:'Viva La Vie' was excellent, it is the best of the 5 Lelouch films I've seen.
+I found this on a two DVD set with "Viva La Vie" (which is excellent, it is the best of the 5 Lelouch films I've seen.
 It's very original).

 This film may start out as a fairly standard crime film, and it was feeling more OK than great for the first half hour.
 Once it opens up though, and gets to the time period of the Nazi occupation of France, it's a dead interesting, very good film.
 Very good acting by all the main players.